Jarrah Forest: Mining

 Mining in the Jarrah Forest has caused further habitat loss and fragmentation to the local environment, as well as being the source of several controversies.
 In November 2023, 154 Australian scientists part of the Leeuwin Group of Scientists condemned continued mining in the northern area, particularly by Alcoa, and accused the American company of not completely rehabilitating bauxite mines.
 Alcoa had handed back areas of its original bauxite mine in Jarrahdale in 2005 and 2007.
 The group's claim that Alcoa was clearing 8 km2 each year was denied by Alcoa, with Alcoa refuting the group's criticism.
-Along with concerns that Alcoa's operations could impact the drinking supply of Serpentine Dam, WA's Environmental Protection Authority (EPA) began looking into the company's operations and impacts.
+Along with concerns that Alcoa's operations could impact the drinking supply of Serpentine Dam, the Environmental Protection Authority (EPA) of Western Australia began looking into the company's operations and impacts after a referral from the West Australian Forest Alliance.
 In December 2023, Premier Roger Cook began stricter control over Alcoa's mining operations ahead of the EPA's decision.

+In 2024 the state government overturned environmental conditions on South32's Worsley Alumina expansion and approved the mine expansion on 20 December 2024.
+The project received federal approval in 2025.

+In 2025, the EPA opened a public environmental review for Alcoa's 2023–2027 mining management plan for the Darling Range and Alcoa's proposal to increase production at its Pinjarra refinery and transition mining at the existing Huntly Mine to the Myara North and Holyoake regions and re-enter the O'Neil region.
+The EPA received more than 59,000 public submissions related to the proposals.
+Following the closure of the public comment period, Alcoa withdrew exploration plans in parts of the Perth Hills.

 Disease

 Prevalent in the northern areas of Jarrah Forest, dieback disease, caused by the introduced soil-borne pathogen Phytophthora cinnamomi, is a serious threat to many plant species.
 The disease involves the formation of lesions (decaying tissue) starting in the roots and moving up the stem of a plant, and, in the case of many species, killing them.
 It negatively affects more than 22% of the plant species in the forest.
 P. cinnamomi has been found in suberized and partially suberized roots that are perennial and it is these roots that form the specialised feeder root system of the jarrah.
 The spread of dieback is exacerbated by altered drainage caused by mining and timber harvesting.
 The soil population of P. cinnamomi is generally highest during spring, the time of year when soil temperature and moisture levels are high.
 An increase in summer rainfall is likely to increase the harm that this pathogen causes in the northern and southern jarrah forests, with high mortality rates of jarrah expected.